 We have traced our branch of the Coe family back to 13 January 1772, when our 4xgreatgrandfather Jonathan Coe married Mary Shaw at Great Wakering parish church in south-east Essex.

 Our story begins in the autumn of 2002 when an old family tree came to light.
 Written by James Clarence Charles Coe (JCCC) who was born in Woolwich in 1875, it traced the family back through several generations of Royal Arsenal wheelwrights to a Jonathan Coe whose parentage was ascribed to John Coe, a prosperous Maldon merchant who died in 1779.
-But the link with the merchant Coes of Maldon or further back still with the 14th century mercenary, John Coo, who won his lands in north Essex through his adventures in Italy, cannot be authenticated, so anyone wishing to research Coos and Coes pre 1772 should visit the Staley History website.
+But the link with the merchant Coes of Maldon or further back still with the 14th century mercenary, John Coo, who won his lands in north Essex through his adventures in Italy, cannot be authenticated.

 Since the beginning of 2003 three second cousins (Selina Jackson, Joan Shaw and myself) have been hard at work putting flesh on the bones of JCCC's tree, authenticating births, marriages and deaths with the help of certificates, censuses, wills, photographs and the memories of elder relatives.
 Through our pooled efforts we found that our forbears came to life in a very enjoyable and intriguing way.
 But despite the prevailing family tradition that our roots lie in Maldon, all the evidence points otherwise.